TOEFL ® Registrations 2025

 Also read: Complete guide for UPSC CSE exam preparation

-Candidates clearing all three stages of the UPSC IAS 2205 selection process are eligible to be recruited to different Group A and B civil services in the different government departments across the country.
-The different civil services posts for which the UPSC CSE examination is held are mentioned in the table below.
+Candidates clearing all three stages of the UPSC IAS 2025 selection process are eligible to be recruited to different Group A and B civil service posts in various government departments.
+The different civil services posts for which the UPSC CSE exam is conducted are mentioned in the table below.

 Indian Administrative Service (IAS)